acidhelm/challonge_mgr/README.md

 ![The current match](images/current_match.png)

-When a team wins a game, click the _Add 1 win_ button under that team's name.
+When a team wins a game, click the _+1_ button under that team's name.
-If you mistakenly add a win for the wrong team, click the _Subtract 1 win_ button to correct the score.
-Click the _Switch sides_ button if the cabinets that the teams are on is opposite of the order in which they are shown on the page.
+If you mistakenly add a win for the wrong team, click the _-1_ button to correct the score.
+Click the _Switch sides_ button to swap the teams between cabinets.

-When a match is complete, click the _This team won_ button under the winning team's name.
-The page will refresh and show the match in the "Completed matches" section.
+When a match is complete, click the _Match winner_ button under the winning team's name.
+The page will refresh and the match will appear in the "Completed matches" section.

 ## Tournament settings